charlescifuentes/movies-rating-app/README.md

-This is an App for query a list of movies from "The Movie DB" and allow users give ratings and comments "# movies-rating-app"
+Web Application that allows users to see a list of Movies from the "The Movie DB" by selecting a year of release, also give a rating and make comments for each movie